bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationrateagreementcard.md

 # Pay and Bill - ClientCorporationRateAgreementCard

-An effective-dated entity that represents all the rates on a Client Corporation.
+An effective-dated entity that represents all the rates on a ClientCorporation.
 ClientCorporationRateAgreementCard is the flattened entity.
 When making PUT and POST calls to ClientCorporationRateAgreementCard, the child entities, ClientCorporationRateAgreementCardLineGroup and ClientCorporationRateAgreementCardLine, can be passed as well with all associated data.
 This data can also flow down into JobOrderRateCard.